MarvellEmbeddedProcessors/dao/doc/guides/platform/liquid_crypto.rst

 .. code-block:: console

-    # Check if the module is already preset
+    # On Debian/Red Hat-based systems, check if the module is already preset
     sudo modinfo octeon_ep

+    # On FreeBSD-based systems, check if the module is already preset
+    kldstat | grep octep_driver

-If not present, build the driver
+If not present on Debian/Red Hat-based systems, build the driver

 .. code-block:: console